elhomosiguiente/api-ai-unity/README.md

 #### Simple text requests

-Usage of text requests is very simple, all you need is text query.
+The use of text requests is very simple.
+All you need is a text query.

 ``` csharp
 public void SendText()